 Joey Gallo homers twice, Pablo López throws 6 shutout innings in Twins' 8-1 win over Phillies

-Joey Gallo had two homers among his four hits and drove in four runs, Pablo López struck out seven in six shutout innings and the Minnesota Twins snapped a four-game losing streak with an 8-1 victory over the Philadelphia Phillies on Saturday night.
+PHILADELPHIA (AP) — Joey Gallo hit two homers among his four hits and drove in four runs, Pablo López struck out seven in six shutout innings and the Minnesota Twins snapped a four-game losing streak with an 8-1 victory over the Philadelphia Phillies on Saturday night.

-"It was crucial," López said.
-"We definitely needed it as a team.
-Very important to show up today."

 Carlos Correa and Matt Wallner also went deep for AL Central-leading Minnesota.
 Gallo also singled twice and walked.